imagineLife/big-site/content/mongo/performance/agg.md

 Aggs are limited to 16MB output limit.
 This does NOT apply to stuff IN the pipelines.
 Mitigate this with the `$limit` and `$project`.
 Each stage has a 100MB limit.
 Use indexes.
 When all else fails, `{allowDiskUse: true}`.
 This is a last resort measure.
+This doesn't even work in `$graphLookup`.